Smooth String Vacua in a Gravitationally Non-perturbative Regime: Classical Domain Wall Solutions and Strong Coupling

-For supersymmetric configurations, the equations of motion can be written as first order equations of the form~\cite{Cvetic:1992bf,Cvetic:1994ya,Cvetic:1996vr,Skenderis:1999mm}\footnote{The equations of motion for co-dimension one objects are the same irrespective of the total dimension of spacetime.
+where $x^\mu$ are coordinates of $\mathbb{R}^{1,3}$ and $y$ the coordinate along $S^1/\mathbb{Z}_2$.
+Using this ansatz, we can identify solutions that preserve supersymmetry.
+In this case, the EOM are equivalent to the first order equations~\cite{Cvetic:1992bf,Cvetic:1994ya,Cvetic:1996vr,Skenderis:1999mm}\footnote{The EOM for co-dimension one objects are the same irrespective of the total dimension of spacetime.
 Here, we use 4d $\cN=1$ language as in~\cite{Cvetic:1992bf,Cvetic:1994ya,Cvetic:1996vr} even though this language is not the most natural in five dimensions.}